Individuals served in 2018: 3,897,015

 Decent and affordable homes

 It is estimated that more than 73 million families in India do not have access to decent shelter according to government data.
 In line with the national vision of housing for all, Habitat for Humanity India works with low-income families to build new homes and incremental housing as well as to repair and rehabilitate houses.
-In line with the Indian government’s vision of “Housing for All” for all, HFH India believes that every person has the right to safe and adequate shelter.
+In line with the Government of India’s vision to ensure “Housing for All”, Habitat India believes that every person has the right to safe and adequate shelter.

 Disaster response and preparedness